Click to Rate and Give Feedback

 </configuration>

-You can now run the Web site in order to activate the authentication services that will be used by the Windows client application.
-This also enables you to verify that the application service infrastructure is working correctly.
+You can now run the Web service in order to activate the authentication, profile, and roles services that will be used by the client application.
+This also enables you to verify that the application service is working correctly.

 To activate the Web site to expose the application services